 Amendments to IAS 8, definition of accounting estimates

-In February 2021, the IASB issued amendments to IAS 8 introducing the definition of "accounting estimates".
-The amendments clarify the difference between changes in accounting estimates and changes in accounting policies and the correction of errors.
+The amendments to IAS 8 clarify the difference between changes in accounting estimates and changes in accounting policies and the correction of errors.
 It also explains how organizations use measurement methods and inputs to develop accounting estimates.